Surgical Technology students in training.

 Observation Session Info & RSVP:

 Applicants for this program must complete a two-hour observation session within our program's skills laboratory.
-The remaining date for the March 2024 application deadline is February 12, 2024.
+The options for those applying by the March 2025 deadline are Nov.
+12, 2024 or Feb.
+11, 2025.
 Get details and RSVP.

 Surgical Technology Services - Associate Degree